-This platform will be equipped with state-of-the-art computational frameworks and architectures to enable rapid scientific discovery alongside translational applications into real-world clinical settings.
-Facilitating multi-modal data access within a large academic medical institution such as Mount Sinai is an enormous challenge, but promises to greatly accelerate the application of clinical data in developing the next generation of health care systems.
+This platform is equipped with state-of-the-art computational frameworks and architectures to enable rapid scientific discovery alongside translational applications into real-world clinical settings.
+Facilitating multi-modal data access within a large academic medical institution such as Mount Sinai is an enormous challenge but promises to greatly accelerate the application of clinical data in developing the next generation of health care systems.

 In the current state, securing access to disconnected datasets poses a significant challenge as researchers are required to interact with different stakeholders to obtain and unify the data they need.
 This can be a complicated endeavor and is often time- and effort-intensive, adding further to significant delays of innovative research.
 If data can be linked, it is often an additional struggle for researchers to identify suitable storage and architecture platforms for analyses in light of patient privacy concerns and complexities of ethical storage of patient data.
 Moreover, while traditional research in medicine is defined by the preemptive formulation of a hypothesis to test, the advent of big data has led to a shift where data itself is used to formulate research hypotheses to be investigated.
 Consequently, data scientists often require large amounts of data without a specific research question, which creates regulatory issues that often lead to additional delays and challenges.
 Given that each unique data source at Mount Sinai is siloed and there is no standard method of access, researchers often generate bespoke datasets contingent on specific study requests, which yield varying levels of completeness.
 Analyzing fractured datasets can limit the reproducibility of models, and reproducibility is imperative for the development of robust AI applications and for maintaining integrity in research.